SayMotion/REST-API/README.md

 * Place a root joint at the origin of the output character.
 This is helpful in some cases, for example, for UE4 retargeting.
 * Default value is 0 and value can be either 0 or 1

-**requestedAnimationDuration (optional)**
+**skipFBX (optional)**

-* Float, request animation generation duration in seconds
+* Skips FBX format generation.
+Set skipFBX=1

 **t2m_rid**

-* It is a previous text2motion job request id from which to generate inpainting jobs
+* It is a previous text2motion job request id from which to generate inpainting/merging jobs

 **variant_id**